ar8mnd/FormConstructor/README.md

 It has a few key advantages over other  form libraries:

 - Forms are processed using a lambda, which is passed when the form itself is created, and not by catching events.
-- For each button we can set a lambda function in SimpleForm.
+- For each button in SimpleForm we can set a lambda function.
-- In SimpleForm we get a button object as a response, where we can get its text and index.
+- In SimpleForm we get a button object as a response, where we can get its name and index.
 - In CustomForm we can mark elements with an identifier to conveniently get this element in its handler.
 We can get element by id and its index.
+- For each form we can set its closing handler.
 - Easy async handling.

 🛠 Examples